MirisWisdom/HCE/spv3/legacy/installer/master/doc/specification.md

 ### Package

 A package is a container of files.
-On the filesystem, it is a DEFLATE archive with the `.pkg` extension.
+On the filesystem, it is a DEFLATE archive with the `.bin` extension.
 All packages contain SPV3.2 installation data, which SPV3.Installer takes care of installing to the directory specified by the end-user.

 Conventionally, each package represents a top-level directory, relative to the installation directory.
 To handle both scenarios where a package may ...

-a) install files directly within the installation directory (e.g. `spv3.exe`, `dinput.dll`)
+a) install files directly within the installation directory (e.g. `spv3.exe`, `dinput.dll`); or
 b) install files within a subdirectory in the installation directory (e.g. `maps\loc.map`, `maps\sounds.map`)

 ... the Package object exposes a Directory property.
 It can be optionally assigned with the value that represents the